 Bisphosphonates, such as alendronate (Fosamax), suppress bone resorption and inhibit bone breakdown in patients with osteoporosis.

-Calcitonin is naturally-occurring hormone in the body that works to decrease bone resorption due to osteoclast activity.
+Calcitonin is a naturally-occurring hormone in the body that works to decrease bone resorption due to osteoclast activity.
 Patients who take calcitonin to treat osteoporosis should also take calcium supplements to prevent secondary hyperparathyroidism.
+This medication is no longer a preferred therapy due to its poor efficacy and association with cancer risks.

 This medication is a recombinant form of human parathyroid hormone that increases osteoblast activity in the bone.
-Unlike other osteoporosis drugs that prevent bone breakdown, teriparatide encourages formation of new bone.
+Unlike other osteoporosis drugs that prevent bone breakdown, teriparatide encourages the formation of new bone.
+Important to note, this mediation comes with an increased risk of osteosarcoma and is not intended to be used for greater than 2 years in high doses.

 Regular exercise helps keep bones healthy and strong.
-Weight bearing activities, such as walking, can help prevent further bone loss in patients with osteoporosis.
+Weight-bearing activities that the patient enjoys, such as walking, can help prevent further bone loss in patients with osteoporosis.

 *Average video play time: 2-3 minutes